Showroom closed Monday 26th Jan (Australia Day)

 What Buyers Need to Know

-As interest in tiny homes and alternative housing continues to grow across Australia, many buyers naturally ask the same question: Can you finance a tiny home?
+As interest in tiny homes and alternative housing continues to grow across Australia, many buyers naturally ask the same question:

 The short answer is that finance options may be available, but the process is often different from traditional home loans.
 Understanding how lenders view tiny homes — and where specialist finance providers fit in — can help buyers navigate the process with greater clarity.